Beer and wine delivery: these online alcohol delivery services are still running

 View Deal

-If it’s strictly wine you’re after then WSJWine currently has an offer on the introductory 12-Wine box for just $69.99 - throwing in 2 free bottles and stemless glasses.
+If it’s strictly wine you’re after then WSJWine currently has an offer on the introductory 12-wine box for just $69.99 - throwing in two free bottles and stemless glasses.
 This offer comes with the wine club subscription though, so make sure you cancel it if you just want a one-off box.
-If you’re just looking for the odd box or two, then they’re also still delivering currently.
+And if you’re just looking for the odd box or two, then they’re also still delivering currently.

 View Deal

-Winc is an online retailer that lets you choose between one-off purchases and monthly subscription service - starting at three bottles for $39, plus $9 shipping.
-The unique selling point for Winc is their custom taste profiling - where they'll recommend wines based on a quick preference quiz.
-If you're interested in becoming a member you can get $20 off your first shipment of 4 bottles though you can still get one-off deliveries if needed.
+Winc is an online wine delivery service that lets you choose between one-off purchases and a monthly subscription service - starting at three bottles for $39, plus $9 shipping.
+The unique selling point for Winc is its custom taste profiling, where the service will recommend wines based on a quick preference quiz.
+If you're interested in becoming a member you can get $20 off your first shipment of four bottles, though you can still get one-off alcohol deliveries if needed.

 View Deal